Dr Debbie Turner

-Deb has worked in the public health and prevention space at all levels of government (Federal, State and Local) and the not for profit sector to contribute to the health and well-being of communities.
-She has worked to capture the voices of all parts of the community including access and inclusion, Aboriginal and Torres Strait Islander peoples, culturally and linguistically diverse communities, children and young people, mental health, health and community services.
-Deb has been the Chair of Advisory Groups in both NSW and WA, connecting community, government and well-being.
-As a member of the NSW Commission for Children and Young People’s Deb was involved in the NSW Parliamentary Inquiry on Children and the Built Environment.
-She was also a representative for the WA Local Government Sustainable Heath Review.
+Deb has worked in the public health and prevention space at all levels of government – Federal, State and Local – and not for profit sectors to contribute to the health and well-being of communities.
+She has worked to capture the voices of all parts of community including access and inclusion, Aboriginal and Torres Strait Islander people, culturally and linguistically diverse communities, children and young people, mental health, health and community services.
+Deb has been the Chair of Advisory Groups in both NSW and WA.
+She has always worked connecting community, government, and community with a well-being focus, and was a representative on WA Sustainable Health Review with this in mind.

 Ms Lauren White

 Lauren is the Manager at WAHTN and is responsible for the business operations and day to day management of the WAHTN office.
 This includes coordinating the strategic planning process and managing the implementation of activities across WAHTN’s partners and stakeholders.